EngineersNeedArt/MagazineRack/README.md

 I enjoy, for example, perusing old hobbyist electronics magazines looking at the various projects.
 As there were quite a number of these magazines, knowing which ones I had already scanned was important.

+Although intended for (and tested on) a Raspberry Pi, most of the development has been on MacOS where it also works well.

 ### State

 Version 1.0 is just complete.
 This version is useable for paging through PDF's.
 A directory of your PDF collection can be displayed and navigated in order to load a new PDF.
 There are limitations however (see below).